 And tonight we have a very explosive report as it relates to a series of email chains have now been discovered.

-And in them, without giving away all the details of this, top officials uh knowingly knew that they never verified what turned out to be the lying dossier of Christopher Steele.
+And in them, without giving away all the details of this, top officials knowingly knew that they never verified what turned out to be the lying dossier of Christopher Steele.

 But it didn't stop them from using the bulk of the information from that unverified, uncorroborated, bought and paid for Russian propaganda of Hillary.

-And these are many of the top names, top name people you would know.
+And these are many of the top names, top-name people you would know.

-And I'm just sitting back and I'm watching that if if you or I committed a fraud like that on the court, I think we'd probably be looking at serious jail time.
+And I'm just sitting back and I'm watching that if you or I committed a fraud like that on the court, I think we'd probably be looking at serious jail time.

 Why doesn't the court care?

-These were instituted in 2001 because of abuses and material presented to the FISA court that said from that point on this information, every fact presented to the FISA court must be personally verified by the FBI, not just in a secondhand way or through media reports, personally investigated and verified.
+These were instituted in 2001 because of abuses and material presented to the FISA court that said from that point on, this information, every fact presented to the FISA court must be personally verified by the FBI, not just in a secondhand way or through media reports, personally investigated and verified.

-And if if a single fact is not verifiable, they have to go back to the drawing board, they're not allowed to go to the court.
+And if a single fact is not verifiable, they have to go back to the drawing board.

 This seems to me on its face to have violated what is a very, very serious rule and perhaps a criminal violation inside the Justice Department that nobody seems to care about.